 - 3rd Battalion : Major Guyot

-February 12, twelve officers and thirty NCOs are transferred back to the camp of La Valbonne, to become a staff of a new foreign regiment in formation, the 12e REI.
+On February 12, twelve officers and about 30 NCOs were transferred back to La Valbonne to participate in the constituting of a new provisional foreign regiment, the 12e REI.

-April 15, the 11e REI (until then a sector support unit) is attached to the 6th North African Infantry Division (6e DINA) of General de Verdilhac.
-The regiment replaced there the 24th Chasseurs Half-Brigade being sent to Norway.
-The battalions are stationed more to the south, in the region of Boulay (east of Metz), still in Lorraine.
+On April 15, the 11e REI (previously a sector support unit) was assigned to the 6th North African Infantry Division (6e DINA) under General de Verdilhac.
+The regiment replaced the 24th Chasseurs Demi-Brigade, leaving for Norway.
+The Legion battalions were posted in the region of Boulay (east of Metz), still in Lorraine.

 Battle of France

-The Phoney War in France, which began with the declaration of war by France and the United Kingdom against Hitler’s Germany on 3 September 1939, ended definitively on 10 May 1940.
-That day, German armed forces launched Fall Gelb (Case Yellow).
-It was German large invasion of Luxembourg, Belgium and Holland.
-Thereafter, since May 12, through the Ardennes (a large forest located primarily in Belgium and Luxembourg, but stretching as well into Germany and north-eastern France), the Germans have finally attacked the French front line on the Meuse river, close to Sedan.
-The Battle of France started.
+The Phoney War in Western Europe ended definitively on May 10, 1940.
+That day, Nazi Germany launched Fall Gelb (Case Yellow), a war plan for the invasion of Luxembourg, Belgium, and Holland.
+Subsequently, from May 12, the German armed forces bypassed the Maginot Line by advancing through the Ardennes (a large forest located primarily in Belgium and Luxembourg but also stretching into Germany and northeastern France) and attacked the French defensive line on the Meuse River, close to Sedan.
+The Battle of France began.

 - Commander : Colonel Robert